Sobolev Differentiability Properties of Logarithmic Modulus of Real Analytic Functions: Proof of the Main Theorem

 Combining \rp{Prop::logLp}, \rp{Prop::main_est} and \rp{Prop::rem_sing_2}, we obtain \rt{Thm::W11_intro}.
-To prove \rt{Thm::W11_glob_intro}, note that the assumption implies that the dimension of $Z_f$ at each point is at least 2.
+To prove \rc{Cor::W11_glob_intro}, note that the assumption implies that the dimension of $Z_f$ at each point is at least 2.
 We now cover $\ov U$ by finitely many balls.
-Furthermore, we can shrink the balls so that \begin{enumerate} \item For any given ball $B(p,r)$ with center $p$ and $f(p) \neq 0$, we have that $\ov{B(p,r)} \cap Z_f = \emptyset$. \item For any given ball $B(p,r)$ with center $p$ and $f(p) = 0$, $\log |f| \in W^{1,1}(B(p,r))$. \end{enumerate} where (2) holds because of \rt{Thm::W11_intro}.
+Furthermore, we can shrink the balls so that \begin{enumerate} \item For any given ball $B(p,r)$ with center $p$ and $f(p) \neq 0$, we have that $\ov{B(p,r)} \cap Z_f = \emptyset$; \item For any given ball $B(p,r)$ with center $p$ and $f(p) = 0$, $\log |f| \in W^{1,1}(B(p,r))$, \end{enumerate} where (2) holds because of \rt{Thm::W11_intro}.
 The conclusion then follows easily.

-In order to prove \rt{Thm::blow-up_intro}, we first show that the integral blows up when the exponent is the dimension of space. \th{Thm::n_blup} Let $f$ be the germ of a real analytic function at the origin in $\R^n$ with $f(\0)= 0$.
+In order to prove \rt{Thm::blow-up_intro}, we first show that the integral blows up when the exponent is equal to the dimension of the ambient space. \begin{prop} Let $f$ be the germ of a real analytic function at the origin in $\R^n$ with $f(\0)= 0$.
 Then for every (sufficiently small) neighborhood $\Uc$ of $\0$